Forex risk disclaimer:

 - Gold (XAU/USD): 30 – 45 pips (standard), 20 – 35 pips (zero-spread + commission)

-- Indices (S&P 500 etc.): 0.5 – 1.5 points (may differ by account tier and market fluidity)
+- Indices (S&P 500 etc.): 0.5 – 1.5 points (varies by account type and market conditions)

 LMFX Non-Trading Fees